Disclaimers are in Part 1

 "Well, can't you just, like, fade out?"
 Isabelle whispered urgently, never taking her eyes off her co-worker.
 He didn't seem to have heard.
 "And I can't help it if I loose hair, it happens," she added sullenly.

 Xena sighed, and put on that too patient look that always accompanied her attempts at explaining her ghostly state.
 Isabelle, however, suspected long since, that Xena really did not know all that much about it herself.
-Some things seemed to contradcit themselves, and others were just plain illogical.
+There were too many holes and contradictions in the little the warrior would speak of at all.

 "I can fade out, but that doesn't mean I'm gone," the warrior said.
 "I am capable of being either where you are, or where you live.
 I can't go any place else.
 You know that."
 For a moment, a strange expression flitted across her face, but it hardly registered with Isabelle, who was too anxiously watching Hank to pay much heed.